🌐 Module 8 · Context and the Future · Chapter 8.4 · 9 min read

 Cheat Sheet

-• Y100 hybrid: memristor + silicon photonics.
+• Y100 hybrid: memristor + silicon photonics (roadmap).

-• Photonic MVM: MZI mesh, light-speed.
+• Photonic MVM: MZI mesh, theoretically light-speed transit (~10 ns/MVM target).

-• Target: 3 PFLOPS, 100 W, 300-1000 TOPS/W.
+• Design target: 3 PFLOPS, 100 W, 300-1000 TOPS/W — a roadmap for 2031+.

-• Timeline: 2031-2033 product.
+• Timeline: 2031-2033 prototype target.

-• Investment: $2B over 10 years.
+• Investment: estimated $2B / 10 years (public + private).

 Vision: The Photonic Era